 FCL’s purpose is to set the highest standards for soccer clubs to develop youth players to their fullest potential – physically, emotionally, and ethically.
 As such, participants must conduct themselves to the highest standard.
 At all times, adult participants are expected to be role models for the youth involved in this league – exhibiting good sporting behavior in both victory and defeat.

-Entering any Florida Club League (“FCL”) or other FCL competition is considered to be an automatic acceptance of the FCL’s rules, policies, and procedures including this Ethics Code and Guidelines.
+Entering any Florida Club Leagues (“FCL”) or other FCL competition is considered to be an automatic acceptance of the FCL’s rules, policies, and procedures including this Ethics Code and Guidelines.

 All teams within a FCL Member Club will be held to the standards set forth in this Code of Ethics and Guidelines, as well as the rules and guidelines established by US Soccer, US Club, and National Premier League, when applicable (collectively, “FCL Rules”), regardless of which specific competition they play in.
 If these Code of Ethics and Guidelines are in direct conflict with the rules of either US Soccer, US Club Soccer, or NPL, the rules of US Soccer, US Club Soccer and NPL, shall govern, and FCL may be restricted from implementing certain rules related to teams not participating in FCL competitions.